AspieArchitect/DataCatalogDoc/DecisionRegister/decision_003.md

-# DECISION 003 - Not using the data dictionary helpers for EDWMetaData
+# DECISION 003 - Not using the data dictionary helpers for MetaData

 ## WHEN
 11- April-2020